stackblitz/docs/docs/codeflow/integrating-web-publisher.md

 ---
-title: &title Web Publisher docs integration
+title: Web Publisher docs integration
-description: &description This page covers integrating Web Publisher into your docs to lower the barrier for contributing to documentations.
+description: This page covers integrating Web Publisher into your docs to lower the barrier for contributing to documentations.
-head:
-  - ['meta', {property: 'og:title', content: *title}]
-  - ['meta', {property: 'og:image', content: 'https://developer.stackblitz.com/img/og/integrating-web_publisher.png'}]
-  - ['meta', {name: 'twitter:title', content: *title}]
-  - ['meta', {name: 'twitter:description', content: *description}]
+og_image: integrating-web-publisher.png
 ---

 # {{ $frontmatter.title }}